Manchester city centre: Chinatown

 Chinatown is an area to the south of Piccadilly Gardens with many oriental restaurants and other facilities of a far eastern character.
 It is the second largest Chinatown in the United Kingdom and the third largest in Europe.
 The first settlers to arrive in the city came in the early 20th century; according to the BBC, "Many arrived alone and were engaged in what was seen as the traditional trade of laundries."
 Manchester's first Chinese restaurant, Ping Hong, opened on Mosley Street in 1948, on the eve of a Chinese immigration wave that would commence during the 1950s.
 Manchester did not have a significant Chinese population, reaching only about 2,000.
 However, after World War II, there were severe labour shortages, and in response, the government passed the British Nationality Act 1948, which allowed easier access into the country.
 Additionally, Hong Kong's rapid urbanisation meant that many farmers and traditional residents' homes were being destroyed by the urban sprawl, so many decided to migrate.
 The area's beginnings are rooted in the restaurant business, as many Chinese restaurants surfaced soon after the immigration boom.
 By the 1970s other Chinese businesses began to emerge, such as medicine shops, Chinese supermarkets, as well as financial and legal services, all serving the employees of the expanding number of Chinese restaurants in the area.
 The area has retained a far eastern character ever since and in 1987 a paifang archway was installed to as a gift to the Chinese community and to reflect the far eastern heritage of the area.

 Canal Street

 Canal Street, known as the Gay Village, is a part of the centre east of Portland Street and west of Whitworth Street through which runs the Rochdale Canal; it contains many bars, clubs and other facilities – many of which are focused towards the LGBT community.
 The area has long been associated with the gay community with links going back to the early 20th century when homosexuality was still illegal.
 During the industrial years the area was a red light district.

+Victoria North

+Victoria North is a new town in the city centre of which the landmark development is the Victoria Riverside project.